Spooner House to benefit from matching grant campaign to fight hunger

 The drive to stamp out hunger in Shelton and nearby is in full force now through April 30 during the 16th annual Alan Shawn Feinstein $1 Million Giveway to Fight Hunger campaign.

-Feinstein, a philanthropist from Rhode Island, will add to all contributions received by Spooner House in Shelton as part of a $1 million nationwide hunger relief campaign.
+Feinstein, a philanthropist from Rhode Island, has pledged to give away $1 million dollars to hunger relief nationwide.
+Feinstein will add to all contributions received by Spooner House in Shelton during this campaign.

 The larger the contribution received by Spooner House, the more Feinstein funds will be given to help the agency help others in the lower Naugatuck Valley.
 This is the 13th year Spooner House has participated in the program.

-Gifts of cash, checks or non-perishable food received by April 30 will count toward the Spooner House total for the challenge grant.
+Gifts of cash, checks or non-perishable food received by April 30 will count toward the Spooner House total used to determine the amount of funds they will be eligible to receive from Feinstein’s challenge grant.
 Non-perishable food donated will be valued at $1 per item.

 Checks should be made payable and mailed to: Spooner House, 30 Todd Road, Shelton CT 06484.
 Donations may also be made via PayPal by clicking on the Donate button at www.actspooner.org.